szhou12/react-fastapi-app/README.md

 npm run dev
 ```

+## Git
-## Git Branch for Tracking Milestones
+### Git Branch for Tracking Milestones
+Every time I achieve a milestone (a big progress), I will stage the current verion in the current branch and create a new branch for inheriting the existing progress and working on the next milestone.

 1. Check what branch currently on
 ```linux
 git branch